LewisCM14/allotment/docs/docs/client_side.md

 === "Botanical Group List Interface"
     - A interface that lists the different botanical groups available within the application.
 Where each group is a dropdown that can be select to expand/collapse.
 When expanded it displays the families within that group below a recommend rotate years info section.
-        - Each heading within the dropdown is to be a navigation link to a page informing on that family in detail.
+        - Each heading within the dropdown is a navigation link to a page informing on that family in detail.

 === "Family Information Interface"
     - A interface that displays the surrounding information for a specific family of fruit or vegetables.